 Having an editor on board taking care of the copyediting not only ensured we met the deadline with a clean manuscript but it also created vital headspace for us to keep the overall intellectual project in sight, and spend time finessing.

 Lumberjack or editor?

 Business clients often have to deal with a logjam caused by a range of internal viewpoints.
 Access to a trusted freelancer ‘meant the job got done, when it otherwise would have just sat there until an entire team had the time to agree on what wording to use’ (where a company needed all their communications to be in plain English to help their clients understand the complexities of owning and leasing property).

 But not all organisations are aware of how their language obfuscates their message (in a multinational world where English is the main common language, but in which it is not the first language for many writers, I might suggest using obscures).
 There is a trick to making a document ‘stand out, but yet be easily comprehensible to the target audience of people with English as a second language’.
 Many an EU department uses ‘a fresh, outsider’s look – not just at the use of words and their context but also at the layout’.
 This same client pointed out:

 I suggest that often clients are not fully aware of how much an editor can do for them … A good editor working closely with their client can really add value – and at reasonable cost.

 ‘An editor carries a first-time author across the threshold from school-taught theory to book-form execution.’

-This brings me to self-publishers, particularly first-time authors who discover that the main benefit of using a professional editor is clearing the fog of ignorance:
+This brings me to self-publishers, particularly first-time authors who discover that the main benefit of using a professional editor is clearing the fog: